odom11/trollsar/README.md

 # An open source OptiX 7 based SAR simulator

 Uses ray tracing for SAR simulation.
-Runtime is enhanced by utilizing the NVIDIA OptiX raytracing engine.
+Runtime is reduced by utilizing the NVIDIA OptiX raytracing engine.

 # Badges